CSCfi/csc-user-guide/docs/apps/gaussian.md

 |      /40            | 00:01:14            |  0.85                |
 | Mahti/128           | 00:00:53            |  1.47                |

-For this particular case the scaling is reasonable up to a full Puhti node.
+For this particular case, the scaling is reasonable up to a full Puhti node.
 Increasing the memory reservation from 10GB to 20GB, doesn't speed up the calculation but only increases its cost.
-The job is slightly faster on Mahti using 128 cores compared to 40 cores on Puhti but the cost is significantly higher.
+The job is slightly faster on Mahti using 128 cores compared to 40 cores on Puhti, but the cost is significantly higher.

 If we do the same calculation but increase the size of the basis set to `b3lyp/cc-pVTZ` the results are: